tfclarkdesigns/Aether-Galaxy/docs/files/latest/markdown/astrogation-holocodex.md

 Clusters are **irregular in shape**, drawn along trade corridors, natural hazards, and political boundaries.
 For most spacers, a Cluster means *“close enough to reach within a few days.”*
-For the Bureau, it is the fundamental unit of registry — a district where every world has a place, even if the lines don’t match the stars.
+For the Bureau, it is the fundamental unit of registry, a district where every world has a place, even if the lines don’t match the stars.

 > **Approximate proximity:** Same Region + same Cluster → within ~700 ly.